-When does the Halo TV series air?
+When is the Halo TV series release date?

 Is Master Chief in the Halo TV series?

 Yes.
 Yes he is.
-He's been confirmed at every opportunity, and as of mid-April, we know who's playing him.
+He's been confirmed at every opportunity, we know who's playing him.
 Actor Pablo Schreiber has been cast as Master Chief.
 You may remember a younger Schreiber from his role as dockworker Nick Sobotka in season 2 of The Wire, or from some more recent shows and movies: American Gods, Skyscraper, Orange Is the New Black.
 According to IMDB, he's nearly 6'5" tall.

 How many episodes will there be?